SEE PACKAGES INCLUDING ::

 This glorious museum has an immense collection of paintings from the greatest European artists of the 14th through the 18th centuries, including Dutch and Flemish masters.
 See a self-portrait by Rembrandt and a Madonna by Leonardo da Vinci.

-Families and the technically minded will enjoy a fascinating few hours viewing the master works of science and technology.
+A fascinating few hours browsing for families and the technically minded viewing the master works of Science and Technology.

 Wander the themed rooms of the Stadtmuseum.
 The collections include puppet theaters, thousands of musical instruments from around the world, more than 500,000 photographs, and a history of brewing.

 Paul Klee, referring to the Villa Stuck, called this museum mansion, designed by the artist and owner Franz von Stuck, "frighteningly wonderful."
 Stuck's unique design, which incorporates floors, ceilings, and walls into a single beautiful work of art, was celebrated immediately—even the furniture, which won a gold medal at the Paris World's Fair in 1900.